llueveYescampa/writeBinaries/matrices/README.md

 # writeBinaries
-put the binary matrices in this direcotry
+put the binary matrices in this directory